- Question One: Why does Hinduism have so many Gods?

 When we eat meat, fish, fowl and eggs, we absorb the vibration of the instinctive creatures into our nerve system.
 This chemically alters our consciousness and amplifies our lower nature, which is prone to fear, anger, jealousy, confusion, resentment and the like.
 Many Hindu swamis advise followers to be well-established vegetarians prior to initiation into mantra, and to remain vegetarian thereafter.
 But most do not insist upon vegetarianism for those not seeking initiation.
 Swamis have learned that families who are vegetarian have fewer problems than those who are not.
 Poignant scriptural citations counsel against eating meat.
 The Yajur Veda (36.18) calls for kindliness toward all creatures living on the Earth, in the air and in the water.
 The Tirukural, a 2,200-year-old masterpiece of ethics, states, “When a man realizes that meat is the butchered flesh of another creature, he will abstain from eating it” (257).
 The Manu Dharma Shastras state, “Having well considered the origin of flesh and the cruelty of fettering and slaying corporeal beings, let one entirely abstain from eating flesh,” and “When the diet is pure, the mind and heart are pure.”
 For guidance in this and all matters, Hindus also rely on their own guru, community elders, their own conscience and their knowledge of the benefits of abstaining from meat and enjoying a wholesome vegetarian diet.
 Of course, there are good Hindus who eat meat, and there are not-so-good Hindus who are vegetarians.

 Today in America and Europe millions of people are vegetarians because they want to live a long time and be healthy.
 Many feel a moral obligation to shun the mentality of violence to which meat-eating gives rise.
 There are good books on vegetarianism, such as Diet for a New America.
 There is also a fine magazine called Vegetarian Times.

-7. Do Hindus have a Bible?
+Question Seven: Do Hindus have a Bible?

 A: Our “Bible” is called the Veda.
 The Veda, which means “wisdom,” is comprised of four ancient and holy scriptures which all Hindus revere as the revealed word of God.